 The sturdy metal chassis feels like it could take heavy hits with no ill effects.
 The overall feel is one of quality, the knobs move smoothly and predictably, and the foot-switch is very strong.
 The amp graphics are interesting, but personally, I would prefer something a little more subtle.

 For many people, I know this has actually been a problem.
-They feel that the controls are too sensitive and find it hard to dial in a good tone, and too easy to mess it up after they have found the settings they like.
+They feel that the controls are too sensitive.
+It seems that they find it hard to dial in a good tone, and too easy to mess it up after they have found the settings they like.
 Personally, I like the

 As its name implies, the VT bass pedal was designed to mimic the sound of the legendary Ampeg SVT bass amp.
 However, there are many more tones available in this box than just the SVT.
-With a small adjustment, you can convincingly get a good Ampeg B-15 tone or even a more modern sounding tube amp.
+With a small adjustment, you can get a convincing Ampeg B-15 tone or even a more modern-sounding tube amp.
 To my ears, the VT sounds more open and clear than the Bass Driver which tends to have a more scooped tone.
 The tube emulation technology does a pretty good job of sounding like a real vintage tube amp.

 I mainly play through it with my Fender 62 reissue P-bass with flats and an Ampeg B-100R combo amp.
 The sound is classic ’60s bass tone, which is exactly what I’m after.
 My favorite setting is

 The VT pedal definitely has a more vintage vibe than the Bass Driver.
-To my ears, the Bass Driver is more modern sounding, with a tendency to smooth out your tone by cutting mids, unless the drive setting is way up.
+To my ears, the Bass Driver is more modern sounding.
+It has a tendency to smooth out your tone by cutting mids unless the drive setting is way up.
 In contrast, the VT pedal has a vintage edge to its overall sound.
 This is especially useful if you play

 It sounds like there’s